CameronH64/procrustes-analysis/README.md

     doc2vec_document_feature_matrix = create_doc2vec_document_feature_matrix(doc2vec_model, doc2vec_k, document_collection)

+### 2.c.
+BERT

+First, set up BERT.

+    bert_k = 10
+    bert_model = train_bert(document_collection, bert_k, verbose=True)

+Then, create its document feature matrix.

+    bert_document_feature_matrix = create_bert_document_feature_matrix(bert_model, document_collection)

-### 4. Procrustes Analyasis:
+### 3. Procrustes Analyasis:

     matrix1, matrix2, disparity = modified_procrustes(lsi_document_feature_matrix, lsi_document_feature_matrix)

 ## Optional Steps:
 These aren't optional in the sense that they're not important.
-They're just not necessarily required to do in any particular order, although they do require certain preconditions.
+Although each has its own preconditions, they don't need to be done in any particular order.

 ### Save Procrustes Analysis to File (Optional):
+Precondition:
-Precondition: Must have the values returned from the modified_procrustes() function.
+-Must have the matrix1, matrix2, and disparity values returned from the modified_procrustes() function.

     save_procrustes_analysis_to_file(matrix1, matrix2, disparity)

 ### Save Document-Feature Matrix to File (Optional):
+Preconditions:
-Precondition: Must have a document-feature matrix generated from the model.
+-Must have a document-feature matrix generated from the model.

-    save_document_feature_matrix_to_file(lsi_document_feature_matrix, 'lsi')
+-The model name must match exactly what is in the source code.
+This is to save the document_feature matrix to the correct folder.

+    save_document_feature_matrix_to_file(document_feature_matrix, 'lowercase_model_name')

 ### Save Model to File:
+Preconditions:
-Precondition: Must have a trained model in order to save it to a file.
+-Must have a trained model in order to save it to a file.
-(You must make sure there are saved models that you can load *before* you load them):
-When a model is created, this is how it can be saved to a file:
+-When a model is created, this is how it can be saved to a file:

-    save_model(lsi_model, 'lsi')
+    save_model(model_object, 'lowercase_model_name')

 ### Load Model from File:
+Preconditions:
-The model_index parameter is the position in the model directory, as an index.
+-The model\_index parameter is the index position in the model directory, represented by an integer.
 It must be zero or above.
-If below or above a valid model_index, the lower or upper bound value will be used.
+If a given index value is too high or low, the upper and lower bounds will be used.

-    lsi_model = load_model('lsi', model_index=0)
+-(You must make sure there are saved models that you can load *before* you load them):

+    loaded_model = load_model('lowercase_model_name', model_index=integer_value)

 ### Print Corpus Selection Settings:
-Precondition: None
 This is just for printing to the screen some Settings.
+Preconditions:
+An integer variable for the number of documents.
+An integer variable for the k value of the model you're printing.

-    print_corpus_selection_settings(number_of_documents, doc2vec_k)
+    print_corpus_selection_settings(number_of_documents, model_name_k)

 # Output Folder Hierarchy
 These three folders contain all of the output from this module.
 The ellipses denote directories that will have more files generated when their respective functions are executed.

 - document_feature_matrix_outputs
     - bert
     - doc2vec